Perfumery is both a science and an art.

 The ultimate goal is to make their client’s dreams come true, which translates into the ability to listen with three ears (the two ears nature gave them and a third invisible one, which understands the unspoken or unexpressed emotions and memories that fragrance triggers).

-8) A Purchaser Must Have An Acute Knowledge About Customer Service
+8) Must Have An Acute Knowledge About Customer Service

 The power of this concept cannot be understated, as businesses cannot exist without customers, and catering to their needs is the key to developing brand loyalty and consumer retention.
 When a satisfied customer is pleased, they will return due to a positive association.

-9) A Good Quality Fragrance oil Purchaser Understands The Value Of Time
+9) A Quality Purchaser Understands The Value Of Time

 Time and maintaining inventory points with uninterrupted flow are incredibly important and both must be managed impeccably in order for it to benefit the quality fragrance oil purchaser and his or her consumer base.